CellProfiling/pipex/README.md

   - `-tile_size=<optional, number of pixels of each square tile segmented>` : example -> -tile_size=2048. **OBS**: the tiles will always have a square shape (but see `-extend` option)
   - `-tile_overlap=<optional, number of pixels of surrounding overlap of each square tile segmented>` : example -> -tile_overlap=128. **OBS**: this is a fix pixel size option as oposed as `-tile_percentage`
   - `-tile_percentage_overlap=<optional, tile size\'s percentage of surrounding overlap of each square tile segmented>` : example -> -tile_percentage_overlap=10. **OBS**: this is a pixel percentage size option as oposed as `-tile_overlap`
+  - `-lmd=<yes or no to generate an LMD XML cutting file>` : example -> -lmd=no. **OBS**: generates an XML file for Leica's Laser Microdissection software from the filtered segmentation
+  - `-shape_dilation=<optional, number of pixels to dilate each shape>` : example -> -shape_dilation=0. **OBS**: expands each cell shape outline by the given number of pixels before writing the LMD XML
+  - `-convolution_smoothing=<optional, number of datapoints for shape smoothing>` : example -> -convolution_smoothing=15. **OBS**: controls the smoothing of cell contours in the LMD output; higher values produce smoother shapes
+  - `-path_optimization=<optional, none, hilbert or greedy>` : example -> -path_optimization=none. **OBS**: selects the strategy to order the cutting path between shapes, which can reduce total cutting time on the microscope
+  - `-distance_heuristic=<optional, nearest-neighbour distance in pixels for merging shapes>` : example -> -distance_heuristic=300. **OBS**: shapes whose nearest neighbours are within this distance are merged into a single cutting group, reducing unnecessary stage movements
   - `-tile_relabel=<yes or no to relabel sequentially the tile segments>` : example -> -tile_relabel=no. **OBS**: special option to have the segments of each tile relabeled sequentially, which may be useful to have possible unique identifiers per tile
   - `-extend_tile=<yes or no to have bigger border tiles>` : example -> -extend_tile=no. **OBS**: special option to have the last right and bottom border tile of the image extended to reach their limit if the image length and width does not match an exact tile size multiplier